 1. University of Birmingham

 In Birmingham, England, there is a public research institution called the University of Birmingham.
-The institution has spent more than a century pursuing and promoting knowledge via excellent teaching and internationally renowned research.
-The university is ranked as the seventh largest in the UK based on student enrolment, and it is extremely sought after by international students.
-In the QS World University Rankings 2024, it is one of Birmingham’s top public universities, coming in at number 84.
-Moreover, the university supports and empowers students to realize their ideas and bring about significant changes.
+The institution has spent more than a century pursuing and promoting knowledge through teaching and internationally recognized research.
+In the QS World University Rankings 2026, the University of Birmingham is ranked 76th in the world and 11th among UK universities.
+Moreover, the university supports students in developing their ideas and preparing for future careers.

 2. Tilburg University

-Located in Tilburg in the southern Netherlands, Tilburg University is a public research institution with a focus on the social and behavioral sciences, economics, law, business sciences, theology, and humanities.
-There are roughly 19,900 students enrolled at Tilburg University.
-The university offers an extensive range of graduate and undergraduate courses taught in English.
-Moreover, both in research and instruction, the school has developed a reputation.
-If you’re willing to relocate to Sweden, you can enroll in any course to further your profession.
+Located in Tilburg in the southern Netherlands, Tilburg University is a public research institution with strengths in the social and behavioral sciences, economics, law, business sciences, theology, and humanities.
+The university offers 14 English-taught bachelor’s programs and more than 50 English-taught master’s programs, along with other courses and professional learning opportunities.
+If you are willing to relocate to the Netherlands, Tilburg University offers many study options to help you advance your academic and professional goals.

 3. Institut Polytechnique de Paris